 |ICD-10 Diagnosis||[For dates of service on or after 10/01/2015]|

 Anemia is a condition that occurs when the number of RBCs is below the normal level.
 Oxygen is carried throughout the body by RBCs.
 Tissue hypoxia, the lack of adequate oxygenation to the tissues, usually triggers erythropoietin, an endogenous hormone normally produced primarily by the kidneys, to stimulate the bone marrow and increase production of RBCs, also called erythropoiesis.
-Treatment of anemia includes correcting the underlying causes of anemia, blood transfusions or administering recombinant erythropoietin products, also called erythropoietin stimulating agents (ESAs).
+Treatment of anemia includes correcting the underlying causes of anemia, blood transfusions or administering erythropoietin products, also called erythropoietin stimulating agents (ESAs, such as epoetin alfa and darbepoetin) or continuous erythropoietin receptor activator (CERA, such as methoxy polyethylene glycol-epoetin beta).
 An adequate diagnostic workup to identify treatable causes of anemia should be performed prior to treatment of anemia.

-Response to ESA therapy may be assessed by the stabilization of or rise in hemoglobin or hematocrit.
+Response to therapy with erythropoietin products may be assessed by the stabilization of or rise in hemoglobin or hematocrit.
 Individual characteristics and diagnosis should be considered when determining whether a response to therapy has occurred.

 Darbepoetin Alfa and Epoetin Alfa